 Step 4: Pay the Registration Fee

 A fee is typically associated with registering a DBA name.
-In South Dakota, there are two methods, by mail and in person., which costs around $10.
-There is five years in filing for the initial DBA.
+In South Dakota, there are two methods, by mail and in person.
+The cost of filing a DBA is $10.
+However, renewing your DBA every five years would be best.
 Sometimes, there may be separate fees for South Dakota DBA registrations.
 Be prepared to pay these fees when submitting your registration form.